rvnrstnsyh/NodeserverTS/README.md

 $ cd nodeserverts && npm run setup:run
 ```

-The `update` command will install all required dependencies and watching typescript.
+The `npm run setup:run` command will create all required dependencies, environments and watching typescript.
 It is highly recommended to use GIT bash for windows.

 OR use command: